blueglyph/trait_gen/README.md

 _rust-analyzer_ supports procedural macros for code awareness, so everything should be fine for editors based on this Language Server Protocol implementation.

-IDEs like RustRover and IntelliJ/CLion with the Rust plugin all expand procedural macros.
-The expansion is shown with "Show macro recursive expansion", among other actions, errors are correctly shown, all the code-awareness features work as expected, and the code disabled by the conditional attribute appears in grey.
+IDEs like RustRover and IntelliJ/CLion with the Rust plugin all "understand" procedural macros.
+The expansion is shown with "Show macro recursive expansion", among other actions, errors are correctly shown, all the code-awareness features seem to work as expected, and the code disabled by the conditional attribute appears in grey.

 ## Limitations